 Chiddingly had a wonderful old-fashioned village shop for many years located a stone’s throw from the Six Bells pub and the church.
 It closed down in 1998 when the owners eventually retired and no-one could be found to take it on.

-Our volunteers come from all walks of life and span a wide age range, but they all share an enthusiastic commitment to the shop and all derive great satisfaction from volunteering.
-Working in the shop has proved an excellent way to get to know many more people within the village and from some distance away.
+Our volunteers come from all walks of life and span a wide age range, but they all share an enthusiastic commitment to the shop and derive great satisfaction from volunteering.
+Working in the shop is an excellent way to get to know new people, both within the village and from some distance away.

-You’re never too old to learn new things and everyone who works behind the counter has mastered our coffee machine and our till, as well taken a basic food hygiene course.
-Some who are busy in shop hours, or prefer to help in other ways, offer their services for free in ways such as marketing, keeping our window boxes and our café vases freshly maintained, taking a role on the shop committee, or even cooking winter soups for the café.
+You’re never too old to learn new things and everyone who works behind the counter has mastered our coffee machine and our till, and has also taken a basic food hygiene course.
+Those who are busy during shop hours, or prefer to help in other ways, offer their services for free in ways such as marketing, keeping our window boxes and café vases freshly maintained, organising fundraising activities, taking a role on the shop committee, or even cooking winter soups for the café.

-Please find below links to PDFs – Chiddingly Village Shop accounts year 31.03.16 and Plunkett Foundation Model Rules for New Registration November 2010
+Please find below links to PDFs – Chiddingly Village Shop accounts year ending 31.03.18 and Plunkett Foundation Model Rules for New Registration November 2010

 Please click on the links below to view and download the PDF files: